 I believe self-compassion and self-acceptance are foundational aspects of our growth and healing, particularly for those of us who struggle with anxiety, perfectionism, and inner criticism.
 It is my wish to make the practice of self-compassion tangible and accessible which is why I have created this simple Self-Compassion Practice using Emotional Freedom Techniques.
 We will practice together by engaging the body, mind, and heart.

 Please hit play and follow along as I guide you through this Self-Compassion Practice.
-Download a written PDF of the process here.
+Every once in a while this practice can be overwhelming for people.